 Arabic LEL

 Basque GAU

 Chinese HĒIYÈ

 Finnish YÖ

 Hungarian ÉJ

 Indonesian MALAM

-Korean BAM

 Shoshoni DUGAANI

 Swahili USIKU

 Turkish GECE

 Xhosa UBUSUKU

-Figure 4 The word for "night" in some Indo-European and non-Indo-European languages.
+Figure 3 The word for "night" in some Indo-European and non-Indo-European languages.

-languages spoken in Asia.
-(When we speak of a "family" of languages we are using the word in the sense of a group of languages that are descended from a common ancestor, which in this case is a language that is no longer spoken but which can be hypothetically reconstructed on the basis of its descendants' common features; see figure 4.)
+branches of the Indo-European family, while Sanskrit, Persian, and Hittite are Indo-European languages spoken in Asia.
+(When we speak of a "family" of languages we are using the word in the sense of a group of languages that are descended from a common ancestor, which in this case is a language that is no longer spoken but which can be hypothetically reconstructed on the basis of its descendants' common features; see figure 3.)
 There is evidence of considerable movement of peoples who spoke Indo-European languages in the period around 2000 BC, and it is widely believed that it was in connection with this movement that Greek-speakers migrated into mainland Greece at roughly this time.
-Archaeological evidence exists that seems to be consistent with the appearance in Greece of a new group, or of new groups, of people in the centuries just before about 2000 BC, but the evidence is difficult to interpret and not all scholars are convinced that it necessarily points to a large-scale movement of people.
+Archaeological evidence exists that seems to be consistent with the appearance in Greece of a new group, or of new groups, of people in the centuries just before about 2000 BC, but the evidence is difficult to interpret and not all scholars are convinced that it necessarily points to a largescale movement of people.
 The character of the artifacts that archaeologists have uncovered in mainland Greece from this period exhibits significant differences from the immediately preceding period, and several sites on the mainland have revealed evidence of destruction at this time.
 But the destruction is not universal, nor does it follow a neat pattern that might suggest the gradual progress of a new, belligerent population.
 If this is the period in which the Greeks first made their home in mainland Greece, it appears that we should think not so much in terms of a hostile invasion as a steady infiltration that resulted, here and there, in localized outbreaks of violence.